techidaily/site-unlock-android/source/_posts/in-2024-unlock-your-tecno-spark-20-propluss-potential-the-top-20-lock-screen-apps-you-need-to-try-by-drfone-android.md

 To understand how this is a security nightmare, the possible combinations for a 4-point pattern are a measly 1624, whereas by adding just 1 more point to the pattern and creating a 5-point pattern, the number of possible combinations becomes 7152, an increase of 5528 combinations.
 In stark contrast, creating a 9-point pattern would give you over 140,000 possible combinations!

+### 2.2: How to Create a Hard Pattern Lock

+Knowing what most people do when creating a pattern lock, it becomes easy to avoid those mistakes and instead create a hard pattern lock for oneself.

+- \- Do not start creating a pattern lock from any of the 4 corners of the grid.
+- \- Never use your first initial as your pattern lock.
+- \- Never use the shape of a numeral as your pattern lock.
+- \- Use all 9 points on the grid to create your pattern lock, and contrary to popular belief, you can go over the connecting lines several times, creating a hard pattern lock that would not be as easy for people to decipher!

 <!-- affiliate ads begin -->
 <span id="1983446">
 					<video width="576" height="240" style="cursor:pointer"